spatial-model-editor/spatial-model-editor/docs/README.md

   - the readthedocs build can be manually ran again after a new PyPI version is uploaded to update the docs

-- open pull requests are also compiled and can be previewed on readthedocs
+- open pull request docs are also compiled and can be previewed on readthedocs

 ## Animated screenshots